ccin2p3/puppet-etc_profile/README.md

 ## Description

-This module manages the Bourne shell system profiles.
+This module manages the Bourne and C shell system login profiles.
-It does not handle existing profiles handled by the OS.
+It does not overwrite existing profiles handled by the OS.

 ## Setup